gonjavi/JavascriptTodoList/README.md

 ## Future Updates/Improvements

-- Update the design
+- Update the user interface design
 - Hide the todo's form
 - Add a New todo button
-- Display the todo's form only when click on add new todo
+- Display the todo's form only when the user clicks on add new todo

 ## 🤝 Contributing